Embrace the Joy of Living this October with Shauna Shapiro, Dan Siegel and more.

 Is There a Pharmacy or a Doctor on Property?

-Esalen does have an on-call doctor for emergencies, but there are no other medical services or pharmacy available on site.
+Esalen does not have an on-call doctor, and there are no other medical services available on site.
 If you will require medical attention or supplies during your stay, please come prepared to administer to your own needs, or make advance arrangements with the Big Sur Health Center in Big Sur.

 Is There an ATM on Property?